Cook smarter

 Choosing between poolish and biga

-• Always account for pre-ferment flour and water in your total dough hydration
+• Always use cold water and account for pre-ferment flour and water in your total dough hydration

 Ready to try a pre-ferment in your next pizza dough?
 Use our pizza dough calculator to get exact measurements for any style, or explore our complete pizza dough guides for style-specific techniques.